pazusoba/core/automation/README.md

 # Automation
 This is the ultimate goal for pazusoba, solving the puzzle and performing the solution. `scrcpy` is used to mirror and control my Android devices.
-For iOS devices, `Dell Mobile Connect` can be used.
+For iOS devices, `Dell Mobile Connect` can be used. `Wormhole` is another alternative and is quite good but it is paid.

 #### Scrcpy
 It might be a good idea to reduce the bit rate and resolution so that it won't affect the performance of your device.
 The solver only needs to take a screenshot of it so it doesn't need to be too high resolution.
 The board is recognised by colour so it should work for all games.